zencart/documentation/Developer_Documentation/1.6/code_docs/dashboard_widgets/dashboard_widgets.md

 # Introduction

+`WARNING: it is expected that the interface to dashboard widgets will change before 1.6 is released to better support the use of new controllers/ajax interfaces`

 In previous versions of Zen Cart the admin home page contains a number of boxes displaying various statistics/information that may be relevant to the Shop Owner.

 e.g. Recent Orders, Recent Customers.
 Whos-Online etc.